RE-INVEST 2024: Gujarat pushes Green Hydrogen agenda with key industry leaders and innovators - www.lokmattimes.com

 RE-INVEST 2024: Gujarat pushes Green Hydrogen agenda with key industry leaders and innovators

-Gandhinagar (Gujarat) [India], September 17: The Ministry of New and Renewable Energy, Government of India, has successfully organized the ...
+PNN Gandhinagar (Gujarat) [India], September 17: The Ministry of New and Renewable Energy, Government of India, has successfully organized ...

 Gandhinagar (Gujarat) [India], September 17: The Ministry of New and Renewable Energy, Government of India, has successfully organized the 4th edition of the Global Renewable Energy Investors' Meet and Expo (RE-INVEST 2024) from 16th to 18th September 2024 at Mahatma Mandir, Gandhinagar, Gujarat.
 A highlight of this prestigious summit was the CEO Roundtable on 'Accelerating Green Hydrogen Production through Green Jobs in Gujarat', held on 16th September at 2 PM.
 This pivotal session was organized by the Government of Gujarat as part of its efforts to contribute to India's National Green Hydrogen Mission.

 Gujarat has long been a frontrunner in the renewable energy sector, positioning itself at the forefront of the green hydrogen revolution.
-The state has a significant domestic hydrogen demand as well as deep resource capabilities from the supply side, such as abundant RE potential, a dedicated transmission corridor and huge land parcels for setting up a green hydrogen ecosystem.
+The state has a significant domestic hydrogen demand as well as deep resource capability from supply side such as abundant RE potential, dedicated transmission corridor and huge land parcels for setting up green hydrogen ecosystem.

 The roundtable commenced with a strong reaffirmation of Gujarat's commitment to developing a robust green hydrogen ecosystem.
 An insightful Audio-Visual presentation showcased the state's vast potential in this sector, highlighting the initiatives already undertaken to position Gujarat as a leader in Green Hydrogen production.